Alemtuzumab (By injection)

 - Tell your doctor if you are breastfeeding, or if you have kidney disease, bleeding problems, thyroid disease, a history of cancer, or any type of infection.

 - This medicine may cause the following problems:

 - Increased risk of autoimmune disease, including thyroid disorders

 - Infusion reactions that could be life-threatening

-- Increased risk of cancer, including thyroid, skin, lymph nodes
+- Increased risk of cancer, including thyroid, skin, and lymph node cancer

 - Lung disease

 - This medicine may make you bleed, bruise, or get infections more easily.
 You will be at risk for infections including herpes, human papilloma virus (HPV), tuberculosis (TB), and fungal infections.
 Take precautions to prevent illness and injury.
 Wash your hands often.